Fresh Beats: Meet Hudson Valley Fashionista DJ Bailey

 Bailey Leiter: I’ve been into music all my life.
 I started playing the piano at the age of five and the bass at the age of thirteen.
 When I was a kid, my parents listened to oldies and quizzed my sister and me on the artists we were listening to in the car.
 We usually guessed wrong, but it’s cute that they did that.

-I started DJing about eight years ago.
+I started DJing about nine years ago.
 It’s a long story.
 I was working the door at a nightclub in the East Village and called out sick on a winter Saturday with the flu.
 The new manager wanted to make an example out of me and fired me.
 A couple of months later, I went to see a show there, and that same manager approached me and said it was good to see me.
 I was a couple of drinks in and feeling spicy, so I told him it was NOT good to see him, that it was wrong of him to fire me like he did, and that I was still looking for ways to make up for the money I lost from that gig.
 He felt terrible and asked me if I knew how to DJ.
 (I didn’t) But as every savvy New Yorker knows – fake it ’til you make it!
 So, I told him I did, and he offered me a Monday… for $75.
 The slowest night of the week.
 My best friend, who happened to bartend there on Mondays, said, “Dude, let’s just blow this up!”
 So, I taught myself to DJ on a laptop, and we started making flyers and promoting it like a big party.
 I played a bunch of ’60s French Yé Yé, girl groups, soul, and garage that I ripped from YouTube.
 It grew every time we did it to the point where we were selling out… always on a Monday!

 Describe what makes you unique in the DJ space, your favorite music to spin, and your favorite kind of place or event to work.